-As the Conservation Commission noted: "In making this recommendation, the Conservation Commission recognizes that this stretch of College Brook is being asked to handle higher than natural water flow during high precipitation events due to watershed management decisions and channeling upstream by the Town and UNH.
-Therefore, we urge the Town and UNH to work with the property owners to plan and consider jointly funding restoration as a form of mitigation."
-At the same time, UNH actions are not under Planning Board control or supervision, and the University has spent the last 10 years (in coordination with CDA Engineer Joe Persechino's company, Tighe & Bond!) to start to reverse past damage to the Brook (see summary here), confirming my prior statement that "UNH has worked to reduce flow into Brook, while Plaza promises only not to significantly increase it."
+Not only are UNH actions not under Planning Board control or supervision, as the Conservation Commission noted after first raising the issue, but as the Conservation Commission eventually realized (prompting a spoken apology to UNH), the University has spent the last 10 years (in coordination with CDA Engineer Joe Persechino's company, Tighe & Bond!) to reverse past damage to the Brook (see summary here), confirming my prior statement that "UNH has worked to reduce flow into Brook, while Plaza promises only not to significantly increase it."

-10. The Public is supposed to be heard in a "Public Hearing" prior to deliberations Holding extensive deliberations, influenced heavily by Applicants, and keeping the public silent until after 11pm and then telling them to "speak as quickly as possible" and "keep it short" does not match the spirit or the regulations for "Public Hearings."
+10. The Public is supposed to be heard in a "Public Hearing" prior to deliberations

+Holding extensive deliberations, influenced heavily by Applicants, and keeping the public silent until after 11pm and then telling them to "speak as quickly as possible" and "keep it short" does not match the spirit or the regulations for "Public Hearings."
 See pp. 109-110 of the NH Planning Board Handbook and Durham's own PB Public Hearing rules.
-The public is supposed to be heard from before Board deliberations.
+The public shall be heard before deliberations.